richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

   - Rscript -e "goodpractice::gp()"
 ```

+You can see that this `.travis.yml` is straightforward.
+The first line states that the programming language used here is R.
+The second line tells Travis CI to keep the installed packages in a cache, to prevent needless reinstalls of these packages.
+The 'r_github_packages' section instructs Travis CI to install these GitHub-hosted packages.
+The 'after_success' section is run after the package passes a 'devtools::check()'.
+In this section, it will run checks
+from the 'lintr', 'covr' and 'goodpractice' packages.
+More on those packages later.

-Then commit and push this new file to GitHub.
+After having creates this `.travis.yml` file, commit and push it to GitHub.
-I like to name this commit `Go Travis!`.
+I enjoy to name this commit `Go Travis`, but I am open to even better suggestions.

+After pushing '.travis.yml' to your GitHub, it will be visible immediatly on GitHub:

 ![Build script added](GitHubBefore.png)

+In the back, Travis CI will start doing its labour immediatly.

 ### Read results

+Travis CI needs some time to set up a virtual machine.
+Every time you push to GitHub, a
+virtual machine is created, so you have a (close to) clean slate that your tests run in.
+To see Travis CI do its work, go to the Travis CI website (`travis-ci.org`).
-On `travis-ci.org`, after approximately one minute, you'll see Travis CI doing its work.
+After approximately one minute, you'll see Travis CI do its work.
-You will see Travis CI first installs all packages and their dependencies.
+You will see it first installs all packages and their dependencies.
 The `travis.yml` script caches all packages, making the second build finish faster.

 Here is the header of your first build: